OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ![](/docs/images/5669247/5865615.png)

 *In the example above we are collecting tenant-specific values that differ between projects and environments.
 This could be really useful for settings for connecting to a database for that tenant/environment.
 In this example we are using a default value as a template drawing from some common variable values.
-You can also see the warning indicator telling us we need to provide a value for the **Database password** in the **MT Staging** environment.*
+You can also see the warning indicator telling us we need to provide a value for theÂ **Database password** in theÂ **MT Staging** environment.*

 :::success
 If you have a wide display we will also put environments side-by-side for easy comparison.